 In the first case, where the parties agree to a multi-currency purchase and/or repurchase price (rather than transacting several repos, each of a different currency), ESMA requires the repo to be reported as several transactions, one for each currency and each with its own UTI (p.10, para.21).
-However, in order to link the component repos, they should be reported as a portfolio collateralized on a net basis, which means, in each report:
+It is not possible to link the component transactions.